Dreaker75/re-emerald/FUTURE_PLANS.md

 ## Features for Alpha release
  - Add version number on the Main Menu
- - Make Fly usable from the PokeNav map and allow flying to every location, not just towns
- - Make Teleport work like the old Fly
+ - Update Fly to be able to land in both towns/cities and routes (like in ORAS)
  - Change Hidden and PokeBall items found throughout the game to be more useful

 ## Features for Beta release
+ - Make Fly and Teleport usable from the PokeNav map
  - Either turn off PokeNav calls completely or make it an in-game toggle
  - Make it possible to buy Coins in any amount in the Game Corner
  - Add a counter for buying PokeBlocks in the Lillycove Department Store, like Platinum